MW Audit

 Then the reverse: "For every active Salesforce contract, did it appear on any uploaded bill?"That second pass is the "Unbilled assets" bucket.

 Every billed line — and every active Salesforce contract — ends up in exactly one bucket.
-Listed here in the priority order they appear in the audit results page (most actionable first).
+Listed here in the priority order they appear in the audit results page (most actionable first; healthy & ignored last).

 🚨